 Educational Outcomes and Competencies Assessed in EL

 Experiential Learning presents students the opportunity to practice and receive feedback on the essential knowledge, skills, and behaviours of a competent pharmacy professional at entry-to-practice.
-Graduates of the PharmD program are expected to demonstrate the essential competencies in knowledge and skills as laid out in The Association of Faculties of Pharmacy of Canada (AFPC) Educational Outcomes, The National Association of Pharmacy Regulatory Authorities (NAPRA) Competencies, and the USask EL Competencies.
+Graduates of the PharmD program are expected to demonstrate the essential competencies in knowledge and skills as laid out in The Association of Faculties of Pharmacy of Canada (AFPC) Educational Outcomes, The National Association of Pharmacy Regulatory Authorities (NAPRA) Professional Competencies, and the USask EL Competencies.

 Students and preceptors are expected to be familiar with assessment and evaluation expectations in the EL Program.